Estate Planning Law Statistics: Top Trends and Insights for [2025]

 — Elder Law Statistics

 As America's population ages, the stakes for proper estate planning keep rising.
-Managing wealth transfer and protecting elders present new challenges that require immediate attention.
+Managing wealth transfer and protecting elders is a lucrative market to tap into.

 • Over the next three decades, American retirees plan to transfer more than $36 trillion to various beneficiaries, including family, friends, and nonprofits.